 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-Good stock selection among financials and energy stocks helped the fund's relative performance, but stock selection in health care and consumer staples detracted.
-Sector allocations in aggregate had a marginal negative impact.
-Our stock selection is based on a combination of fundamental, bottom-up analysis and quantitative strategies in an attempt to identify companies with superior long-term appreciation prospects.
-We prefer to own stocks of companies that consistently produce solid earnings growth and have reasonable valuations.
-We believe these will prove to be better long-term investments than companies whose share prices soar like a rocket for a time but eventually crash because they cannot meet increasingly extreme earnings expectations.
+Financials and materials companies helped the fund's relative performance, but stock selection among health care and industrials and business services detracted.
+Overweighting health care, which was one of the better-performing sectors, was beneficial; other sector allocations in aggregate had little impact on relative results.
+Stock selection is based on a combination of fundamental, bottom-up analysis and quantitative strategies in an attempt to identify companies with superior long-term appreciation prospects.
+We prefer companies that consistently produce solid earnings growth and have reasonable valuations.
+As such, the portfolio is more valuation sensitive and less aggressively postured than some competitors.
+Portfolio turnover has been below average; recent major sales usually reflected mid-caps becoming large-caps.

 Many growth stocks had been priced aggressively going into 2013.
 We believe that the correction in momentum stocks, which has continued into April, was needed, as valuations had gotten ahead of themselves.
 In general, we believe that equities are reasonably valued and that their fundamentals are solid relative to other asset classes.
 We also believe that patient investors who favor what we prefer (companies with reasonable earnings, revenues, valuations, and risk/reward trade-offs) will continue to be rewarded over the long term.